matangover/mypy-vscode/README.md

 ### Installation with hover and go to definition

 These features require Python 3.8 (currently in pre-release) and a patched version of mypy.
+This is only required to run the language server – for your own code you can use any Python version.

 1. Install [Python 3.8 pre-release](https://www.python.org/download/pre-releases/) (you may choose to use [pyenv](https://github.com/pyenv/pyenv)).
 2. Create a Python 3.8 virtualenv and install the mypy language server in it: